 Status: Active.
 Preliminary and planning level cost projections have been considered in the past as part of a Stormwater Service Delivery Review in 2019.
 Jordan Lake Rules, Bolin Creek Watershed Restoration, and Condition Assessment/Asset Management are also relevant.
 Stormwater input has been provided as part of the annual CIP update.
-Staff are working on the annual CIP update.
+Since the November report, staff provided input on the annual CIP update which has included recommending Stormwater Enterprise Fund support for near term stormwater infrastructure improvements as part of the Roberts Street project and also at Town Hall/Fire Station #1 and the Century Center.